leonardoz15/gatorgrouper/README.md

 ```

 This will randomly group the list of students you have provided, and is the
 default grouping method used when none is provided.
+Random grouping has the advantage
+of being fast, but without any special weighting.

 ### Round-robin Grouping Method